pdav5883/bowl-pickem/README.md

 - BowlsAdminEdit: called from `{API}/admin `POST` requests.
 Allows adjustment of bowl scores and game status.
 Requires authorization to execute via API gateway authorizer lambda.
 See `lambdas/admin_edit`
 - BowlsAdminAuth: called indirectly as lambda authorizer for BowlsAdminEdit.
 Compares secret sent in header to secret stored in SSM.
 See `lambdas/admin_auth`.

+## Deployment
+### Frontend Parameter Substitution
+This was a huge pain to get working, and definitely not worth it, especially since it's not very elegant.
+For any frontend file that relies on variables either defined as parameters for the CFN Stack (e.g. route names) or outputs (e.g. API ID), the file needs a `SUB_ParameterId` (for parameters) or `OUT_OutputId` (for outputs) placeholder wherever a substitution is required.
+Then in the `webpack.config` file there is a plugin that performs variable substitution, so each of these `SUB` or `OUT` placeholders must be included there.

+The plugin maps the placeholder to env variables of the process running the webpack command (i.e. `npm run`).
+These env variables are created in `package.json` as part of the `build` or `serve` script that ends up calling webpack.
+There is a `grab()` function defined in the script that queries the running CloudFormation stack for the parameter/output and then exports the variable to be used above.
+Each of the parameter/output substitutions must also be included in the script here.

 ## Future Work
 - Move data to DB
 - Edit/view picks after made